XavierBerger/RPi-Monitor-deb/README.md

 ## Repository

 Build script also create a debian repository.
+To use this repository follow the instruction bellow:

+Activate https transport for apt:

+    sudo apt-get install apt-transport-https ca-certificates

-This repository can be used by adding the following lines in /etc/apt/source.list
+Add the following lines in `/etc/apt/source.list`

     # RPi-Monitor official repository
     deb https://github.com XavierBerger/RPi-Monitor-deb/raw/master/repo/

-The following command will then work:

-To activate https transport for apt:

-    sudo apt-get install apt-transport-https ca-certificates

-For installation
+**Note**: To test unstable version, replace *master* by *devel* into the upper line.

+Install **RPi-Monitor**

     sudo apt-get update
-    sudo apt-get upgrade
     sudo apt-get install rpimonitor

 For update (when a new release of RPi-Monitor is available)